nicolas-zozol/ts-backend-starter/README.md

 TS Backend Starter
 ====

+Note: ESM Modules  are not ready yet for debugging with typescript

+Especially

+    "script":"node --loader ts-node/esm ./scripts/run.ts",

+This is running, but not debugging

+So main branch is not compiling to esnext, but there is a branch esnext that is state of the art compliant.

 This starter solves a list of problems with the most recent technologies Used help from [Plop Logger](https://github.com/ilaborie/plop-logger) from Igor